d3scomp/deeco-playground/README.md

 ## Virtual machine

 In order to make launching of the project as simple as possible, we have prepared a virtual machine image (for [VirtualBox](https://www.virtualbox.org/)) that can be downloaded [here](http://d3s.mff.cuni.cz/software/deeco/files/deeco-playground-vm.zip).
-It contains the project with all of its dependencies already installed, along with IDE and documentation files.
+It contains a Linux installation with the project and all of its dependencies already installed, along with IDE and documentation files.
+On the desktop of the VM you can find a readme file with instructions on running the project, using IDE, etc.

 ## Using ant build file